Proud Mary (film): Production

 In January 2017, Taraji P. Henson signed on to star in Proud Mary with Screen Gems still looking to secure a director for an April 2017 principal production start in Boston.
 In February 2017, the film received a January 26, 2018, release date and Babak Najafi signed on to direct.

 On April 5, 2017, the rest of the cast was announced as the film commenced principal production.
 On July 20, 2017, the first official trailer for the film was released along with a teaser poster.
 A new release date of January 12, 2018, was also confirmed.

 Release

+The film was released on January 12, 2018, by Screen Gems.

+Home media

+Proud Mary was released on Digital HD on March 27, 2018, and on DVD and Blu-ray on April 10, 2018, by Sony Pictures Home Entertainment.

 Box office

 In the United States and Canada, Proud Mary was released on January 12, 2018, alongside The Commuter and Paddington 2, as well as the wide expansion of The Post, and was projected to gross around $20 million from 2,125 theaters in opening weekend.
 It made $3.2 million on its first day and $10 million over the weekend, finishing 8th at the box office and last among the new releases.